DataDog/hiring-engineers/answers.md

 The tolerance of the band is controlled by the parameter `bundle`, that in my example is set to 2.
 The chosen `algorithm` is *basic*.

 Datadog algorithm adapts its prediction to the metric’s baseline.
-In fact, considering the peaks of the metric used in my Dashboard, the anomaly function graph of my example shows different forecast when the time-frame is changed.
-Having to collecting metrics from a empty DB, almost all of them are basically flat so I chose the only one that was floating.
+In fact, considering the peaks of the metric used in my Dashboard, the anomaly function graph of my example shows different forecast when the time-frame is changed (in the pictures below: 15 min, 1 hour, 1 day).
+Collecting metrics from a empty DB, almost all of them were basically flat so I had chosen the only one that was floating.

 ![Anomaly function 15 min](/images/2_6_API.PNG)